written by Jamus

-When we last left our heroine, she had reluctantly made her way back to her childhood home on Birch Street and Higgins Drive: now under the legal ownership of Kilgrave.
+When we last left our heroine, she had reluctantly made her way back to her childhood home on Birch Street and Higgins Drive, now under the legal ownership of Kilgrave.
 I’ve experienced odd homecomings before, but this one would definitely beat them all out.
-Kilgrave has successfully restored the house to its original decor and state from when Jessica was left an orphan and whisked away by the Walker family: right down to the posters in her old bedroom that screams “I loved Nirvana and the Chili Peppers mid-90s like I was supposed to”.
-The whole situation just oozes with awkwardness; between the eerie familiarity and the staff of indentured servants – not to mention the prospect of sharing a house with your worst enemy that truly wants you to be comfortable here.
+Kilgrave has successfully restored the house to its original décor and state from when Jessica was left an orphan and whisked away by the Walker family, right down to the posters in her old bedroom which scream “I loved Nirvana and the Chili Peppers in the mid-’90s like I was supposed to!”
+The whole situation just oozes with awkwardness between the eerie familiarity and the staff of indentured servants…not to mention the prospect of sharing a house with your worst enemy who truly wants you to be comfortable here.
 Props to Kilgrave for having some lovely one-liners in this episode.
 “I’m not delusional.
 I’m just…optimistic!”

-Retreating back to her room after her hasty liquid dinner, much to Kilgrave’s obvious disappointment, Jessica discovers that Will has managed to infiltrate the house…somehow.
+Retreating back to her room after her hasty liquid dinner (much to Kilgrave’s obvious disappointment), Jessica discovers that Will has managed to infiltrate the house…somehow.
 Kilgrave really needs to pick up security if this guy just continues to waltz right in and…apparently plant a bomb in the basement of the house.
-(There’s a neat little scene where all the muffled banging about and noises from upstairs summoned this sort of “Don’t let my parents find out you snuck in through the window, tee hee!” vibe here.)
+(There’s a neat little scene where all the muffled banging about and noises from upstairs summoned this sort of “don’t let my parents find out you snuck in through the window, tee hee!” vibe here.)
 Will really has this terrible habit of busting out unknown skills at just the right moment, I swear.
-Again, we have the classic “Get away, I’ll handle this by myself” mentality by Jessica.
-I initially questioned Jessica foiling Will’s plan, but I detected the telegraphing: a nod to the audience to say “Don’t worry.
-I’ve got a plan, so just play along like a good boy.”
+Again, we have the classic “get away, I’ll handle this by myself” mentality from Jessica.
+I initially questioned Jessica foiling Will’s plan, but I detected the telegraphing: a nod to the audience to say “don’t worry, I’ve got a plan, so just play along like a good boy”.

-But then the episode hits the breaks and makes a sharp left turn.
+But then the episode hits the brakes and makes a sharp left turn.
 We find ourselves at a hearing for Jeri’s divorce proceedings, with an equally-irrated Wendy on the opposite end of the table.
-For all of the intrigue and tension that we’d just experienced in the episode up until this point, this was something right out of a bad soap opera.
+For all of the intrigue and tension that we’d experienced in the episode up until this point, this was something right out of a bad soap opera.
 “Let’s suddenly jar the viewer out of the interesting part of the episode and talk about a divorce between two other characters!”
-Naturally, this automatically makes it into my 3 Little Meh list further down the road, so I’m just going to say that I’m glad this didn’t last that long.
+Naturally, this automatically makes it into my “3 Little Meh” list further down the road, so I’m just going to say that I’m glad this didn’t last that long.

-Irritated at her accusations of rape and exploitation, Kilgrave takes a big step and reveals something: the truth behind the little yellow flash drive that he had her recover all those months ago.
-He plays her a file that was kept on the drive – a recording of a round of tests performed on Kilgrave (then known simply as “Kevin”) at the age of 10; including a painful drawing of fluids from his body while he was still conscious, and all performed by his own parents.
-The fascination with these files being that this is the only true proof of Kilgrave being who he says he is, and the horrors that he was subjected to.
-I have to say that it helps explain the seething hatred for people that Kilgrave harbours – I say “explain”, but would not quite “justify”.
-Let’s be straight, the guy is still a jerk that ruins the lives of whomever he pleases – and here’s the proof that Jessica needs to potentially clear the name of Hope and avenge the hundreds that Kilgrave has effected.
-It then occurs to Jessica that Kilgrave is who he is because “Nobody showed him how to be good”, and inspiration strikes.
+Irritated by her accusations of rape and exploitation, Kilgrave takes a big step and reveals something: the truth behind the little yellow flash drive he had her recover all those months ago.
+He plays her a file that was kept on the drive – a recording of a round of tests performed on Kilgrave (then known simply as “Kevin”) at the age of ten, including a painful drawing of fluids from his body while he was still conscious, and all performed by his own parents.
+The fascination with these files being that this is the only true proof of Kilgrave being who he says he is, and the horrors to which he was subjected.
+I have to say, it helps explain why Kilgrave harbours a seething hatred for people.
+I say “explain,” but would not quite “justify.”
+Let’s be straight, the guy is still a jerk who ruins the lives of whomever he pleases – and here’s the proof that Jessica needs to potentially clear Hope’s name and avenge the hundreds whom Kilgrave has effected.
+It then occurs to Jessica that Kilgrave is who he is because “nobody showed him how to be good,” and inspiration strikes.

 Conveniently, there’s a nasty hostage situation in a nearby home involving a man, his family, and a shotgun leveled at their heads.
-At first, I had figured that Kilgrave was controlling the man’s intentions for the sake of boredom, but if that would have been the case, I’m not sure he would have played along.
-Jessica takes him along to the house, and together they are able to easily defuse the situation in a matter of moments: Kilgrave makes short work of the would-be-killer, while Jessica acts as his guiding conscience.
+At first, I had figured Kilgrave was controlling the man’s intentions for the sake of boredom, but if that had been the case, I’m not sure he would have played along.
+Jessica takes him along to the house, and together they are able to easily defuse the situation in a matter of moments.
+Kilgrave makes short work of the would-be killer, while Jessica acts as his guiding conscience.
 It’s an impressive duo, but we’re presented with Jessica’s dilemma.
-That team-up and the concept of “Harnessing Kilgrave for good” could be an incredible tool, but it would need someone to essentially act as his jailor.
-Someone would have to be his guide to ensure that he doesn’t fly off the handle or callously murder the criminals that have vexed him or made the job a little more tedious.
+That team-up and the concept of “harnessing Kilgrave for good” could be an incredible tool, but it would need someone to essentially act as his jailor.
+Someone would have to be his guide to ensure he doesn’t fly off the handle or callously murder the criminals who have vexed him or made the job a little more tedious.

 It’s right about here that I really started to dig what the episode was trying to present with its viewer.
 Is this team-up worth the pain and struggle for the sheer amount of good that could be accomplished?
 Maybe the show would allow this partnership to run for a little while until something terrible broke it apart, or Jessica lost control even for all the effort she might have tried to invest in the fragile alliance.
 Would the end justify the means?
 I seem to remember Jeri talking about that exact same concept a few episodes ago, in fact.

-For all the speculation I could have done on that, it’s just then that idea gets kicked in the head.
-During dinner that same night, Jessica returns home with take-out Chinese food, and another dosage of the MacGuffin Drug that she delivers right into Kilgrave’s neck.
-For all of the wasted potential here, I can’t stay angry with the development because it’s a sort of redeeming moment for Jessica Jones: she wouldn’t dare side with the monster when she still has to make things right!
-Naturally, this is Will’s cue to dash into the house and assist with Jessica’s escape – with Kilgrave and the yellow flash drive in tow.
+For all the speculation I could have done on that, it’s just then that the idea gets kicked in the head.
+During dinner that same night, Jessica returns home with take-out Chinese food, and another dosage of the MacGuffin Drug which she delivers right into Kilgrave’s neck.
+For all of the wasted potential here, I can’t stay angry with the development because it’s a sort of redeeming moment for Jessica Jones – she wouldn’t dare side with the monster when she still has to make things right!
+Naturally, this is Will’s cue to dash into the house and assist with Jessica’s escape, along with Kilgrave and the yellow flash drive in tow.

 Whew.
 Wrapping this development up with some bigs and littles before I sign off for the week.
 Here goes.

-1. We discovered more layers to the enigma that is Kilgrave.
+- We discovered more layers to the enigma that is Kilgrave.
 I wouldn’t say that his rage and pettiness is truly justified, but it certainly helps explain a great deal.
-There’s some interesting role-reversal here, because perhaps for once he’s the naive one in the picture, thinking that his plan will work itself out.
+There’s some interesting role-reversal here, because perhaps for once he’s the naïve one in the picture, thinking his plan will work itself out.

-1. I know that the Jeri-Wendy divorce is still a valid side plot…thing…right now, but it was nowhere near as interesting as the bulk of the episode.
+- I know the Jeri-Wendy divorce is still a valid side plot…thing…right now, but it was nowhere near as interesting as the bulk of the episode.
 Didn’t seem necessary in the slightest this time around, sorry.
 It’s a certain way to make me lose interest in a heartbeat.

-You can call this episode cliched for its superhero morality and the resistance to side with the bad guy for the sake of good, but I bloody well liked this one.
+You can call this episode clichéd for its superhero morality and the resistance to siding with the bad guy for the sake of good, but I bloody well liked this one.
 Once again we have some decent fuel for the next episodes, and we’re not meandering about with filler.
 Get back to us next week for Episodes 9 and 10.